AbdullahTrees/BLNS/README.md

             brihodakar[10] = [A(nul)(nul)(nul)(nul)]         (char view)
             brihodakar[10] = [01 02 03 04 05 41 00 00 00 00]      (expected memory dump of relevant bits)

+Expected data:
-Expected data:  * Integers 0 through 9 = digits
+* Integers 0 through 9 = digits
 * 'A' = Terminating character
 * 'S' = Terminating character implying negative character?? (not implemented yet, I need a way to define negative numbers tho).
 Unexpected data: *ANYTHING ELSE!*

+###### Storing a user-generated number into an array (stdin -> array)
+A getche() loop cycles and takes in character inputs from the keyboard and stores numbers into the Brihodakar array PER DIGIT.
+(The 'char' data type is only really being used for smaller memory footprint)
+Instead of storing the *characters* 0 through 9, we instead store the *numbers* 0 through 9, directly into the array, for easier calculation (imagine having to subtract `- '0'` all the time, eww).

+###### Addition/Subtraction
-Oh, since I'm not some savant, I decided to implement addition and subtraction in *the way humans normally add numbers*.
+Since I'm not some savant, I decided to implement addition and subtraction in *the way humans normally add and subtract numbers*.
 This means...
  1) When numbers are different sizes, addition is going to be utter chaos.
-We need to convert arrays to Big-Endian (basically significant digits at the very end, while still retaining the same order)
+We need to convert arrays to Big-Endian (basically significant digits at the very end, while still retaining the same order).
+If you think about it, this is basically how kindergartners add and subtract numbers
- 2) Per digit addition (this means implementing carrying, overflow, etc. manually, so...
+ 2) Per digit addition/subtraction (this means implementing carrying, overflow, etc. manually)

-This is what a Big-Endian array should look like:
+This is what a Big-Endian array should look like and how two numbers get added, does this look familiar?:
 ```
              brihodakar1[15] = [0 0 0 0 0 0 0 0 1 2 3 4 5 6 A]
          +   brihodakar2[15] = [0 0 0 0 0 0 0 0 1 2 3 4 5 6 A]